streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

     Note: if a word is suggested by another dictionary, but found in one of these dictionaries, it will be removed from the set of possible suggestions.

 Default
 : _- none -_

+---

+### `cSpell.suggestWords`

+Name
+: `cSpell.suggestWords`

+Type
+: string[]

+Scope
+:

+Description
+: A list of suggested replacements for words.
+Suggested words provide a way to make preferred suggestions on word replacements.
+To hint at a preferred change, but not to require it.

+    Format of `suggestWords`
+    - Single suggestion (possible auto fix)
+        - `word: suggestion`
+        - `word->suggestion`
+    - Multiple suggestions (not auto fixable)
+       - `word: first, second, third`
+       - `word->first, second, third`

+Default
+: _- none -_